World Cup nations Senegal and Côte d’Ivoire added to Trump travel ban

 The 2026 World Cup will be jointly hosted by the United States, Canada and Mexico and is set to start on 11 June.

-It follows the arrest of an Afghan man accused of shooting two National Guard troops near the White House.
+The updated restriction list follows the arrest of an Afghan man accused of shooting two national guard troops near the White House.
 He has pleaded not guilty to murder and assault charges.

 Join our commenting forum